openstack/swift/doc/source/overview_erasure_code.rst

         ec_num_parity_fragments = 4
         ec_object_segment_size = 1048576

+        # Duplicated EC fragments is proof-of-concept experimental support to enable
+        # Global Erasure Coding policies with multiple regions acting as independent
+        # failure domains.
+Do not change the default except in development/testing.
+        ec_duplication_factor = 1

 Let's take a closer look at each configuration parameter:

 * ``name``: This is a standard storage policy parameter.